Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 // checkbox.
 public class MyPlayerScript : MonoBehaviour, IGameplayActions {
-    // MyPlayerControls is the C# class that has been generated for us.
+    // MyPlayerControls is the C# class that Unity generated.
     // It encapsulates the data from the .inputactions asset we created
     // and automatically looks up all the maps and actions for us.
     MyPlayerControls controls;